script-fu/script-fu.github.io/_posts/2023-03-21-GroupSelectedLayers.md

 This plug-in puts any selected layers in a pass-through group.
 Change the default group mode by editing the plug-in script in a text editor.
 Makes grouping easier and more intuitive to me at least.

-The plug-in should appear in the "Layer/Stack" menu.
+The plug-in should appear in the "Layer" menu.

 To download [**layer-group.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/layer-group/layer-group.scm)
 ...follow the link, right click the page, Save as layer-group.scm, in a folder called layer-group, in a Gimp plug-ins location.
 In Linux, set the file to be executable.